LeagueOfPythoners/MovieFlixter/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a> -->

-<h3 align="center">TO DO LIST CRUD APPLICATION</h3>
+<h3 align="center">MOVIEFLIXTER APPLICATION</h3>

   <p align="center">
-    This project was for the creation of a group project creating a CRUD Application that applied our knowledge of User Registration and Authentication.
+    This project was for the creation of a group project creating a MVP Application that applied our knowledge of Routing, Navigation and Unit Tests.
     <br />
 <!--     <a href="https://github.com/greywoulf/greywoulf.github.io"><strong>Explore the docs »</strong></a> -->
     <br />
     <br />
     <a href="https://todo-application.greywoulf1.repl.co/login/">View Demo</a>
     ·
-    <a href="https://github.com/greywoulf/Todo-Application/issues">Report Bug</a>
+    <a href="https://github.com/LeagueOfPythoners/MovieFlixter/issues">Report Bug</a>
     ·
-    <a href="https://github.com/greywoulf/Todo-Application/issues">Request Feature</a>
+    <a href="https://github.com/LeagueOfPythoners/MovieFlixter/issues">Request Feature</a>
   </p>
 </div>